 4. Create opportunities for collaborative group work and discussion.

-The differing student levels and academic backgrounds in cross-listed courses may also be used as an instructional advantage.
+The differing student levels and academic backgrounds in cross-listed courses may also be used as an teaching advantage.
 Balassiano, et al. (2014) posit that “besides offering an opportunity to practice interpersonal communication skills, diversity among students facilitates more creative thinking and learning” (p.
 22).
 Research has shown the benefits of collaborative learning among students when they have the chance to share and brainstorm ideas, provide constructive peer feedback, and engage in partnerships with each other (Surendran et al., 2005; Huss-Keeler and Brown, 2007).
 To ensure collaborative activities are productive, be sure to prepare strategies “for student groups who are often reluctant to participate with the opportunity for involvement at their own pace” (Duncanet al., 2015).

 Additionally, it is helpful to arrange that each group has a balance of skills and knowledge, and that students have explicit rules, roles, and activity-specific objectives.
 Establishing learning circles at the beginning of the course is an effective option.
 For example, in one study of a healthcare management course (cross-listed for nursing and engineering students) learning circles were created in which a few students from each discipline gathered to engage in peer-to-peer learning by utilizing their differing perspectives to enrich their understanding of the content (Sobek and Cole, 2017).